genropy/genropy_saved/docs/genro/database/packages/webpages/webpages.rst

     :ref:`introduction to webpage elements <genro_webpage_elements_intro>` if you need to learn more about them.

-    We are going now to introduce the :ref:`webpages_GnrCustomWebPage`, the standard class used to build the webpages.

-    add??? (this isn't a real GnrCustomWebPage class, it is created through a GnrWebPage istance...)

     The GnrCustomWebPage (Genro Custom Webpage) is add???(a mixin class?) through which you can build your webpages.